Vultr DocsLatest Content

 How to Merge Branches in Git header image

-In Git, merging is the process of combining changes from one branch to another branch.
+In Git, merging is the process of combining changes from one branch to another.
 You typically use it when you have completed work on one branch and want to integrate those changes into a different branch.
 Git compares the commit histories of both branches and determines how to bring them together.
-If the branches haven't diverged, Git performs a fast forward merge by moving the pointers forward.
-If both branches have new commits, it uses a three-way-merge to create a new commit that unifies them.
-Merging helps you to keep a clean, traceable history while supporting parallel development.
+If the branches haven't diverged, Git performs a fast-forward merge by moving the pointers forward.
+If both branches have new commits, it uses a three-way merge to create a new commit that unifies them.
+Merging helps keep a clean, traceable history while supporting parallel development.

-Git offers multiple merge strategies depending on how branches evolve, the most common being fast-forward and three-way-merges, which you'll explore next.
+Git offers multiple merge strategies depending on how branches evolve.
+The most common are fast-forward and three-way merges, which you'll explore next.

 • Fast-Forward merging - Git performs a fast-forward merge when the branch you're merging into has no new commits because the other branch was created.
 Git doesn't need to create a new merge commit.
 This results in a straight history.
-Fast-forward merges are clean, but they don't preserve because a separate branch exists.
+Fast-forward merges are clean but do not create a merge commit, so the history does not explicitly indicate that a separate branch was merged.

 The Short Answer Version